tkf/ContextVariablesX.jl/docs/src/index.md

 ## Tutorial

 Context variables can be used to manage task-local states that are inherited to child tasks.
-Context variables can be created by [`@contextvar`](@ref):
+Context variables are created by [`@contextvar`](@ref):

 ```julia